cloudfirst-dev/dotnet-core-jobs/README.md

 ```
 $ ansible-playbook -i ./.applier/ galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml
 ```
+3. If you are running on an OpenShift 4.x cluster be sure to create a Jenkins instance in the dot-net-jobs-build namespace

-At this point you should have 4 projects created (`dot-net-jobs-build`, and `dot-net-jobs-dev`) with a pipeline in the `-build` project, and our job runner app and job images
+At this point you should have two projects created (`dot-net-jobs-build`, and `dot-net-jobs-dev`) with a pipeline in the `-build` project, and our job runner app and job images